Asset Inventory Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 Here is how we built asset inventory in Stratus GRC-ITSM.
 The goal was to make inventory a live query against the environment, not a document someone updates.

 1. Cloud integration.
 The platform syncs directly with the cloud environment.
-New resources are discovered automatically.
+New resources are discovered automatically and carried as structured records in FedRAMP Integrated Inventory Workbook shape.
 Removed resources are flagged.
-Configuration changes are reflected.
+Integration health is a first-class metric: if a sync fails, it is flagged right away, and the last successful sync timestamp is verifiable for every integration.
 The cloud provider API is the authoritative source, and the inventory updates from it continuously.

-3. Scan coverage validation.
+4. Scan coverage validation.
 The platform cross-references inventory against scan results.
 Assets without scan coverage are flagged automatically.
-Coverage gaps do not wait for a quarterly audit or a 3PAO assessment to surface.
+Coverage gaps do not wait for a quarterly audit or an annual independent assessment to surface.
 When a new server is provisioned and the next scan cycle does not include it, the gap is visible immediately.

-4. Boundary enforcement.
-Assets within the authorization boundary are clearly marked.
-Under Rev5 Balance MAS, this sets your assessment scope.
+5. Boundary enforcement.
+Assets within the boundary are clearly marked.
+Under MAS, this is what sets your assessment scope, for Rev5 and 20x alike.
 The federal-data-handling flag is captured at ingest, so MAS-CSO-IIR is satisfied by the data model itself, not by a retroactive classification exercise.

 6. Third-party resource catalog.
-Third-party information resources are tracked as first-class records with documented usage, justification, and mitigations per MAS-CSO-TPR.
+Third-party information resources are tracked as first-class records with documented usage, justification, mitigations, and compensating controls per MAS-CSO-TPR.
 Not in a separate spreadsheet.
 In the same system as the rest of the inventory, with the same linkage to components and documentation.

-7. KSI-PIY-01 validation.
+8. KSI-PIY-GIV validation.
 The integration pipeline itself satisfies the automated inventory generation requirement.
-Machine-based validations check that automated configuration services provide inventory, that instances have required tags, and that storage resources are properly tagged.
-Failures create Issue Tickets.
+Machine-based validation checks confirm that automated configuration services provide inventory, that instances have required tags, and that storage resources are properly tagged, and each run accumulates dated evidence.
+Failures become Issue tickets.
 The inventory is not just generated automatically.
 Its accuracy is validated automatically.

 graph TD